andarianlb/OutAirNet/README.md

 OutAirNet monorepo

 3/11/21
 So happy to be documenting this repo.
-This time documentation will succeed!
+This time, documentation will succeed!

 The first copy is already a messed up one (ofcourse) of the framework that I've started, knowing that the first version will be unused, but just uploaded for historical reasons.
 Basically a good place to remember the messy programmer I used to be.